godspeedsystems/gs-documentation/docs/microservices-framework/guides.md

 Event definitions are loaded — Event handlers (HTTP routes, Kafka topics, etc.) are mapped to their respective functions via src/events/.

-Functions and workflows are loaded — All TypeScript and YAML-based logic from src/functions/ becomes available for invocation.
+Functions are loaded — All TypeScript and YAML-based logic from src/functions/ becomes available for invocation.

 Mappings and validations are loaded — Static key-value maps and request/response validation logic are pulled from src/mappings/ and src/functions/validations/.

-App is ready — The service is now ready to process events, serve API requests, and run workflows based on triggers.
+App is ready — The service is now ready to process events, serve API requests, and run functions based on triggers.

 ### How is authentication handled in Godspeed?

-Godspeed supports robust and flexible authentication mechanisms using JWT, OAuth2, and custom auth workflows.
+Godspeed supports robust and flexible authentication mechanisms using JWT, OAuth2, and custom auth functions.
 Here's how you can secure your services:

 **Authentication Methods**
 **JWT/OAuth2:** Configure these directly in your eventsource (e.g., Express) or datasource YAML files.